su8code/springBootThymeleaf_CRUD/README.md

 ```

-when you hover over the profile picture inside the View Detail page of specific users profile the download button will popup and get visible, clicking the download button will send request to the above endpoint with the the users id and based on the provided id the above endpoint will search for the picture and it will return the picture data through the response File stream.
+inside the View Detail page of specific users profile hovering on the profile picture will make the download button to popup and get visible, clicking the download button will send request to the above endpoint with the the users id , and based on the provided id the above endpoint will search for the picture and it will return the picture data through the response File stream.

 ![image download](https://user-images.githubusercontent.com/88676535/167300058-aaf82e94-64c9-4b2c-b242-89195ff4556a.png)